 Legend of Jakanachari

 Jakanachari was a master sculptor and a genius.
 He hailed from a village called Kridapura (became Kaidala because of him) in the present-day Tumkur district in Karnataka.
-Because of marital discord, he left his wife Manajri, and moved to the capital of the Hoysala Empire and worked as a master sculptor for King Vishnuvardana.
+Because of marital discord, he left his wife Manjari, and moved to the capital of the Hoysala Empire and worked as a master sculptor for King Vishnuvardana.

 Unbeknown to Jakanachari, his son Dakanachari, who was also a talented sculptor, came to Belur and started working for him.
 As Jakanachari was carving the statue of Chennakeshava for the Chennigaraya Temple, his son discovered a flaw, i.e., a frog was inside the belly of the sculpture.
 When confronted by his son about this flaw, Jakanachari felt humiliated and challenged him to prove it, and if he was proved right, he would cut off his right hand.

 Dakanachari was proved right, and a frog jumped out when they drilled a hole in the sculpture.
 Jakanachari kept his word and cut off his right hand.
 He also came to know that Dakanachari was his son.

 Legend has it that Vishnu restored his right hand once he built a temple dedicated to Vishnu in his home town, which became known as Kaidala.
 In Kannada, kai means hand.
 Both Jakanachari and Dakanachari collaborated to carve a new Chennakeshava idol, and it was consecrated by none other than the Pattada Rani Shantala Devi.
 However, Kappe remained a part of the name even after the defect-free idol was installed in the garbhagriha.

-While this temple is somewhat similar to the main Chennakeshava Temple architecture-wise, they differ in size and embellishment.
+While this temple is somewhat similar to the main Chennakeshava Temple architecture-wise, they differ in size and decoration.
 The Kappe Chennigaraya Temple is smaller and less ornate.
 It appears like a prototype of the main temple built for experimentation.